Allegheny County Council Takes Unexpected Vote To Ban Conversion Therapy Within The County

 The two no votes on the bill were Councilman Sam DeMarco and Councilwoman Cindy Kirk.

 “We don’t regulate psychiatrists, nurses, the practice,” argued Kirk.
-“I’ve had many physicians stop be in the hallway and say ‘Who do you think you are?’
+“I’ve had many physicians stop me in the hallway and say ‘Who do you think you are?’
 Who am I to tell them how to practice their practice?”

 Councilman DeMarco sponsored a dueling bill to ban certain methods of conversion therapy, such as electroshocking but keeping gender dysphoria treatment and self-determined objectives legal for minors, if a parent seeks it.